 Ya Fav Trashman began as a largely anonymous sanitation worker and civil servant with an intriguing Instagram account that promised an inside look into his work.
-Within the span of roughly 18 months, he’s become one the city’s best-known activists, a man who has garnered national attention for the work he’s doing, shining a light on the city’s trash issues, and how the city is (or is not) dealing with them.
+Within the span of roughly 18 months, he became one the city’s best-known activists, a man who has garnered national attention for the work he’s doing, shining a light on the city’s trash issues, and how the City is (or is not) dealing with them.

-Today, Terrill Haigler, aka Ya Fav Trashman, CEO of YaFavTrashman LLC and founder of the nonprofit Trash 2 Treasure, is an influencer (with 28.7K Insta followers), sanitation guru, public speaker, brand ambassador, entrepreneur, author, environmental activist and clean-up evangelist — and, more recently, a candidate for City Council who’s admitted to using campaign funds to pay himself a sustaining salary.
+Today, Terrill Haigler, aka Ya Fav Trashman, CEO of YaFavTrashman LLC and founder of the nonprofit Trash 2 Treasure, is an influencer (with 33.7K Insta followers), sanitation guru, public speaker, brand ambassador, entrepreneur, author, environmental activist, clean-up evangelist — and, more recently, a candidate for City Council who’s admitted to using campaign funds to pay himself a sustaining salary.

 The journey here has been … a lot.
 But don’t let that confuse you: Haigler is laser-focused on using his platform and ideas to improve life for Philadelphians and the city they live in.
 That’s why he is a part of Generation Change Philly, The Citizen’s series in partnership with Keepers of the Commons to highlight new leaders working to better the city.